cutbox/CutBox/README.md

 If you want to exit without pasting, press <kbd>**Esc**</kbd>

 (If you click the mouse away from the search popup it'll exit too.)

+The status menu also let's you clear the CutBox history.

 # Development note